 According to Substance Abuse and Mental Health Services Administration (SAMHSA), an approximate of 22 million Americans use illegal drugs.
 Some of these women use the drugs for leisure while a considerable number are dependent on them due to the struggle with addiction.
 That repetitive habit that becomes hard to put to a stop and often interferes with one’s life negatively is simply an addiction says Cornerstone rehab.
 American college of nurse-midwives – massachusetts chapter says addiction is characterized by intense drug craving that is not easy to control.
 A women can get addicted to substances such as drugs, alcohol or other activities that might be illegal.
-Drugs and alcohol addiction take a path that starts with experimenting then heads to repetitive use, and the final result is referred as addiction.
+Drugs and alcohol addiction from Lexington law take a path that starts with experimenting then heads to repetitive use, and the final result is referred as addiction.

 Causes of drug addiction Several factors that could increase the possibilities of one getting vulnerable to dependence on drugs include -Mental health problems such as depression -A past childhood that was characterized by abuse and neglect -Presence of a family member who is an addict -Getting started with the drugs when very young -Stress -Poverty -Conflicts in the family -Peer influence